Mark-Boger/unpython/README.md

 ## Implemented

-* Strings (Unicode doesn't break it but it isn't handled correctly)
+* Strings
+  - Unicode doesn't break it's only partly implemented
+  - Currently this a naive implementation so it is unsafe
 * Dictionaries
 * Lists